Campaign for the Bugbee Family Pavilion

 The Bugbee Family Pavilion

-Securing the goal of $1,500,000 will allow the College to build a distinctive, multi-use facility in honor of Coach Bugbee and his family.
+Securing funds from lacrosse program alumni, families, and friends will allow the College to build a distinctive, multi-use facility in honor of Coach Bugbee and his family.
 The pavilion will be available before, during, and after all athletic events held at Stagg Field for families to watch the action on the field, as well as rally for a tailgate following a game.
-A key feature of the pavilion is a large rooftop observation platform, perfect for viewing a game from a heightened position.
 In addition, the facility will be used for team instruction, film review, classes, meetings, and conferences.
 The Bugbee Family Pavilion will be a welcome addition to the Springfield College Athletics experience.

-The pavilion is designed to be synonymous with the traits of the Bugbee family: simple and strong with a traditional New England feel; family-oriented; and built to stand the test of time.
-Located at the north end of the home bleachers, the structure is estimated to be approximately 50’ x 75’.
+Located at the north end of the home bleachers, the pavilion is designed to be synonymous with the traits of the Bugbee family: simple and strong with a traditional New England feel; family-oriented; and built to stand the test of time.

 Please Join Us in This Lasting Tribute to the Bugbee Family